 A. Flips are not allowed.
 Clarification: Jumps connected to 3⁄4 front flips are also not allowed.

 - B. Series front and back handsprings are allowed. - C. Twisting while airborne is not allowed.
+Exception: Round offs are allowed.

 MEDIAN RUNNING TUMBLING